 Pre-World War 2 changes

 After its decomissioning, the tower was leased to Eastbourne Borough Council in 1874, although in 1897 it was sold to the Duke of Devonshire for £675.
-From 1884-1930 it was used as a geological museum, with the collection also included stuffed animals, weapons and pictures.
+From 1884-1930 it was used as a geological museum, with the collection also including stuffed animals, weapons and pictures.

 World War 2

 During the Second World War, a gun battery was installed on the tower as many of the surviving Martello Towers were once again used for defending the coastline.
-The Wish Tower housed a two storey Observation Post, and a First Aid Post was installed in what is now the public toilets next to the site; troops were also housed at the nearby Lansdowne Hotel.
+The Wish Tower housed a two storey Observation Post, and a First Aid Post was installed in what are now the public toilets next to the site; troops were also housed at the nearby Lansdowne Hotel.
 Although never used to attack enemy ships, the Tower was the site of regular training exercises featuring the Home Guard and the regular army.

 Post-war uses and changes

-During the 1950s a local campaign to save the tower from imminent demolition led to it being designated as a Scheduled Ancient Monumnet (a title it retains to this day) and it is Grade II listed.
+During the 1950s a local campaign to save the tower from imminent demolition led to it being designated as a Scheduled Ancient Monument (a title it retains to this day) and it is Grade II listed.